|

 case-insensitive unless glob has at least one

-uppercase character, in which case the search will be case-sensitive.
+uppercase character, which will make the search case-sensitive.

-Filtering can also be performed in-session with the
+Filtering can also be performed at runtime with the

 F timeline view key binding as documented